mcdickenson/imagister/html/BlogPost.md

 - Add in links in section 2 for who has done what with icews and gdelt? visualizations etc?
 - Add year availability for ICEWS.
 - We need a less jargon-y paragraph at the end of section 2 that bridges the two data sets and says something meaningful about them in terms of their general approach.
 Maybe Mike does this?
-- Final to do is to write the last section.
+- We need to add some descriptive stats probs